1Stronk/Cyder/README.md

 ## Features
 - Operating System Spoofing

     - The main function of Cyder is that it is able to spoof any operating system as well as services that exists in the NMAP database.

-- SSH Emulation

-    - Allow attackers to enter an emulated SSH environment and see what commands are being inputted
-    - Virtual File System, with the ability to choose what kind of files and content
-    - Allows attacker to pivot their attack through SSH to another private network.
-These networks can choose to have a different virtual file system.

-- Telnet Emulation

-    - A simple Telnet emulation that prompts the attacker for credentials, then logs the attempt

-- HTTP Emulation

-    - A simple Flask website, running behind Waitress that prompts a simple basic authorization, when visited.

 - Service Echo
     - Echo backs a specified banner or version number to the attacker that prompt the service port number